lindentree/KnowTheBrand/README.md

 The data you receive from test queries will depend on what you make available in your local MongoDB; this feature is still a work in progress.

-You will need to install the Rust/WebAssembly toolchain to try out image upload/ML recognition feature.
+You will need to install the Rust/WebAssembly toolchain to try out the image upload/ML recognition feature.
 Detailed instructions here: https://rustwasm.github.io/wasm-pack/book/quickstart.html

 After you install all the tools, cd into `server/tensorflow` and run `wasm-pack build`.
-This should compile the necessary code for the Express server.
+This should compile the necessary code imported into the Express server.
 This feature is only a demo version, although you can import/train your own Tensorflow models.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).